SEND Information Report Oct 2020 Support for your child at

-Learning Development Leader/SENCo – You can discuss your child’s needs further with Sarah Howells.
+SENDCO – You can discuss your child’s needs further with Sarah Howells or Annabel Connatty.

 3. Who is the person responsible for SEND and how do I contact them?

 - Class teacher – The majority of children with SEND can have their needs managed by the class teacher.
-You can contact them through the school email- [email protected] or by phone 01752 771539.
+You can contact them through the school email at [email protected] or by phone 01752 771539.

-- Learning Development Leader/SENCo – Sarah Howells- You can discuss your child’s needs further with the SEN leader who can be contacted in the same way as above or telephone to arrange an appointment.
+- SENDCO – Sarah Howells and Annabel Connatty – You can discuss your child’s needs further with the SENDCO who can be contacted by email at [email protected] or [email protected] or telephone 01752 771539 to arrange an appointment.